-- 1. Continue the partnership with UNICEF in terms of a new project for PNC promotion in the three served areas. - 2.
+- 1. Continue the partnership with UNICEF in terms of a new project for PNC promotion in the three served areas - 2.
 Continue provision of preconception care as new approach of the maternal health care and was fully integrated within the primary health care system with support from EME. - 3.
-A proposal was submitted to DCA-NCA and approved for TVET program as a part of Joint Country Program funded by NORAD, the project was approved. - 4.
-A proposal was submitted to DCA-NCA and approved for the project of "Mother and child health care including nutrition services and psychosocial support", the project was approved. - 5.
-Continue partnership with IMC health Program in 2016 -2017 as a part of a 5 years project "Gaza 2020: Health Matters"/USAID fund.
-It aims to strengthen the primary health care services, nutrition services, secondary health care and emergency preparedness in Gaza. - 6.
-NECC in cooperation and partnership with Secure Catholique Caritas France prepared a joint proposal in the topic of economic empowerment for NECC -TVET graduates planned to take place in 2017-2020, the project was approved and will be launched in July 2017.
+A proposal was submitted to DCA-NCA and approved for the project of "Mother and child health care including nutrition services and psychosocial support".

+-Continue partnership with IMC health Program in 2016 -2017 as a part of a 5 years project "Gaza 2020: Health Matters"/USAID fund.
+It aims to strengthen the primary health care services, nutrition services, secondary health care and emergency preparedness in Gaza.

-- 7. Developing new strategic plan for the next 5 years 2017-2021. - 8.
-Developing fund raising strategy for NECC. - 9.
+- 4. NECC in cooperation and partnership with Secure Catholique Caritas France prepared a joint proposal in the topic of economic empowerment for NECC -TVET graduates planned to take place in 2017-2020, the project was approved and launched in July 2017. - 5.
+Developing new strategic plan for the next 5 years 2017-2021. - 6.
+Developing fund raising strategy for NECC. - 7.
 Strengthening communication and networking to secure fund.